linode/docs/docs/guides/development/javascript/typescript-classes-introduction/index.md

 ### Initializers

-You can initialize fields to values.
-The types will be inferred from the initial values, so you may omit them.
+You can initialize properties to values.
+The types for each property are inferred from the initial values, so you may omit them.
+Given the example `Rectangle` initializers below, the inferred type is `number`.

 {{< file >}}
 class Rectangle {